Main Concepts and Settings

 - Description (6) —detailed description of issue or error, how it should be performed or reproduced, can contain photos, videos, screenshots, files;

-- Category (7)—what summarizes several requirements into one large block.
-For example, the main page of the website, the facade of the house, the database, etc.
+- Category (7)—summarizes several requirements into one large block.
+For example, the main page of the website, the database, etc.

 - Sprint (8)—an iteration, the time period in which this issue will be performed.